-- Resource Uri is the URI of the resource which supports invoking the action. - "Actions" is the name of the property containing the actions for a resource. - "Oem" is the name of the OEM property within the Actions property. - QualifiedActionName is the qualified name of the action, including namespace.
+- ResourceUri is the URI of the resource that supports invoking the action. - "Actions" is the name of the property containing the actions for a resource. - "Oem" is the name of the OEM property within the Actions property. - QualifiedActionName is the qualified name of the action, including namespace.